 But you can book tickets with no blackout dates on over 150 airlines as long as you have a minimum of 20,000 FlexPoints.
 FlexPerks has 16 different redemption tiers which let you get up to 2 cents in value for every point you redeem.
 That means you could redeem 20,000 points for an airline ticket that costs up to $400.

 If you redeem 30,000 points, you can receive up to $600 in airfare.
 You can get a lot of travel for your points if you play these cards right.
 Most other programs give you 1 cent for every 1 point you redeem, which would only be $200 in airfare for 20,000 points.

 With FlexPerks, you can get up to double that amount.
 Unfortunately, FlexPoints have a lifespan of 5 years, after which they expire.
 So if you want to save up a huge amount of points for a world tour, this may not be the program to use.

 4. Citi ThankYou® Rewards

 This rewards program actually earns points that can be redeemed in many different ways.
-One big travel perk that you get with some Citi cards such as Citi Prestige® Card is that you can convert points to these frequent flyer programs at a 1:1 rate (minimum 1000 points): Malaysia Airlines Enrich, Garuda Indonesia Frequent Flyer, Etihad Guest, EVA Air Infinity MileageLands and Asia Miles, Flying Blue Award Miles, Virgin Atlantic Flying Club, Thai Airways Royal Orchid Plus, Singapore Airlines KrisFlyer, Qatar Airways Privilege Club, Qantas Frequent Flyer.
+One big travel perk that you get with some Citi cards is that you can convert points to these frequent flyer programs at a 1:1 rate (minimum 1000 points): Malaysia Airlines Enrich, Garuda Indonesia Frequent Flyer, Etihad Guest, EVA Air Infinity MileageLands and Asia Miles, Flying Blue Award Miles, Virgin Atlantic Flying Club, Thai Airways Royal Orchid Plus, Singapore Airlines KrisFlyer, Qatar Airways Privilege Club, Qantas Frequent Flyer.